mozilla/zamboni/docs/api/topics/rocketfuel.rst

     :type can_be_hero: boolean
     :param carrier: the ID of the carrier to attach this collection to.
     :type carrier: int|null
-    :param category: the ID of the category to attach this collection to.
+    :param category: the slug of the category to attach this collection to.
-    :type category: int|null
+    :type category: string|null
     :param collection_type: the type of the collection.
     :type collection_type: int
     :param description: a description of the collection.